SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.40.md

 - a subfolder of the `Dlls` folder of the repository, or
 - a subfolder of the following `C:\Skyline DataMiner` folders: `Files`, `ProtocolScripts` or `ProtocolScripts\DllImport`

 Up to now, the *QAction\@dllImport* attribute would only contain the name of the DLL file.
-From now on, it will contain the full path to that file.
+From now on, it will include the subfolders as well.

 ### Validator